Comparison

 WatermarkNeverInShot watermark on free tier

-AI TranscriptionWhisper AI (automatic, 99 languages)No auto-transcription — manual subtitle entry only
+AI TranscriptionCloud AI (automatic, 99+ languages)No auto-transcription, manual subtitle entry only

-Caption Effects13 animation effects + 5 categoriesBasic text styling (no word-level animation)
+Caption Effectsword-level animation effects + multiple caption categoriesBasic text styling (no word-level animation)

 Export QualityUp to 4K MP4Up to 4K (Pro only)